shezin888/AdSells/README.md

 # AdSells
-AdSells is an OLX like web app for both advertising and purchasing products online
+AdSells is an OLX like web app for both advertising and purchasing products online.